 (1) Primary Security dedicated assets {above a certain quality threshold?} support the reinsured business.

 (2) Primary Security assets {above a certain quality threshold?} are demonstrated to be available to support the reinsured business.

+(3) Explanation of the use of any non-Primary Securities used in the analysis associated with the Alternative Run.

-(3) Appropriate capital is demonstrated to be available in addition to the Starting Asset Amount.
+(4) Appropriate capital is demonstrated to be available in addition to the Starting Asset Amount.